 HORSE IN TRANSITION

-Rescue horse is a term used to describe a horse that has experienced and/or been removed from a situation of extreme abuse or neglect.
+Rescue horse is a term used to describe a horse who has experienced and/or been removed from a situation of extreme abuse or neglect.
 Typically, these horses will require extensive rehabilitation in order to become ready candidates for adoption.

 Adoption is the process of transferring a horse into a new home or vocation.
 Adoption organizations and transition centers work to facilitate adoptions in a variety of ways, ranging from supporting individuals who need to rehome a horse to seeking and securing appropriate placements for the horses in their care.
 Many transition centers utilize training and robust care plans for horses in transition in order to make them more attractive candidates to prospective adopters.